-Every year, the Y works with groups such as the Wilton Public Schools, the Town of Wilton, Rotary, Kiwanis, A Better Chance, Woman’s Club, Wilton Education Foundation, Little League, Red Cross, United Way, Project Friendship, STAR, the Wilton Library, Scout troops, the Chamber of Commerce, churches and synagogues, Senior Council, Youth Services, and veterans in an effort to make the quality of life in our town the best it can be.
+Every year, the Y works with groups such as the Wilton Public Schools, the Town of Wilton, Rotary, Kiwanis, A Better Chance, Woman’s Club, Wilton Education Foundation, Little League, Red Cross, United Way, Project Friendship, STAR, the Wilton Library, Scout troops, the Chamber of Commerce, churches and synagogues, Senior Council, Ambler Farm, Visiting Nurse & Hospice of Fairfield County, Youth Services, in an effort to make the quality of life in our town the best it can be.

 Open to All